eing/eing.github.io/_posts/2016-03-29-Metrics-Part1.markdown

 ---
 I'll talk about just two metrics in this two part blog.
 I had to obtain different metrics for a Quality 6 Pager I'm working on, a narrative on our current state of quality, and our target state in the organization.
 This concept came from [Amazon](https://www.linkedin.com/pulse/beauty-amazons-6-pager-brad-porter) and you can easily find more information on it.

-The first is technical debt of a monolith.
+The first is technical debt of a large code base (aka monolith).
 Many of the Sonar reports we have are based on individual component and it makes sense as such reports take time to generate.
 However, a Sonar report on the entire monolith has not been done and I had to go through some hoops to get the data.

-<h2>Finding technical debt for monoliths</h2>
+<h2>Finding technical debt for a large code base</h2>

 To install and run Sonar on your local is straightforward.
 Download from [SonarQube](http://www.sonarqube.org/downloads/), and run the command and then go to http://localhost:9000.